Should I Use the Simplified Home Office Deduction?

 Based on these calculations, the regular method will almost always net you bigger savings at tax time.

 In the past, keeping track of your home office expenses was complicated enough to send some folks to the simplified method, even if they knew they were missing out on write-offs.
-After all, not everyone has the time to painstakingly fiddle with a spreadsheet after every relevant purchase.
+After all, not everyone has the time to painstakingly input data in a spreadsheet after every relevant purchase.

-Luckily, the Keeper app now makes expense tracking a breeze by doing all that work for you.
-That means there's really nothing standing between you and your maximum tax savings.
+Luckily, the Keeper app now makes expense tracking — and tax filing — a breeze by doing all that work for you.
+So there's really nothing standing between you and your maximum tax savings.

 Paul Koullick